DanielBL01/danielbl/README.md

 	"title": titleString
 }

-# Add the data to a new document in the "blogs" collection
+# Add the data to a new document in the "users" collection
 db.collection("blogs").add(data)

 print("\nData added to Firestore successfully!")